 - have had a heart attack or stroke

-- abuse drugs or alcohol
+- have a drug or alcohol addiction

 Although DKA is rare in people who have type 2 diabetes, it does occur.